phpne/phpne.github.io/_posts/2016-01-19-lightning-talks.md

 Andrew currently work remotely for a company called Netsells in York and also maintain the PHP League’s Fractal package along with Jason Lewis.

+# State of Play for North East Open Data by [James Rutherford][8]

+There are some exciting things happening and opportunity for devs to shape and get involved.

 [1]: http://sharperecruitment.co.uk/
 [2]: http://ignite100.com/
 [3]: http://groups.google.com/group/php-north-east